theseanything/civilservicelgbt.github.io/_posts/2016-06-27-kris-mckeown-if-you-cannot-be-yourself-at-work-you-cannot-be-yourself-at-all.md

 ---
-title: 		"If you can't be yourself at work, you can't be yourself at all'
+title: 		"If you can't be yourself at work, you can't be yourself at all"
 author:		Kris McKeown
 excerpt: 	We've asked civil servants to blog about why it's important to #beyourself this Pride.
 Kris McKeown works for Disclosure Scotland and writes about why being an LGBT Ally is important.